mcalthrop/testing-with-java/step-4-selenium/README.md

 Now that we have the scaffolding out of the way, we can add a simple test.

-A simple test we can write is to check to see if the `<title>` element on the web page is an expected value:
+We are going to check to see if the `<title>` element on the web page is an expected value:

 ```java
     @Test